Guaranty: No Fee No Recovery

 Your employer pays the medical care benefits used for treating your work-related injury.
 After filing a claim, the injured worker must see a doctor in the Medical Provider Network.
 Treatment is decided through a utilization review.

-Permanent disability benefits are paid when the injured worker has obtained a lasting disability and cannot recover from their injuries.
+Permanent disability benefits are paid when the injured worker has a lasting disability and cannot recover from their injuries.
 Permanent disability benefits are calculated based on the date of injury, impairment level, age, and occupation.
-Diminished future earning capacity is only considered for injuries that occurred between April 19, 2004, and January 1, 2013.
+Diminished future earning capacity is only considered for injuries between April 19, 2004, and January 1, 2013.
 Benefits are calculated by a disability evaluator or a judge with a maximum of $290 a week (as of January 1, 2019) for most disabilities.

 Supplemental job displacement benefits are paid to an injured worker whose condition has stabilized.
-An injured employee can qualify for supplemental job displacement benefits if their injury caused permanent disability and their employer doesn’t offer modified or alternative work within 60 days of the evaluation of the employee’s injury.
+An injured employee can qualify for supplemental job displacement benefits if their injury caused permanent disability and their employer doesn’t offer modified or alternative work within 60 days of evaluating the employee’s injury.
 An injured worker whose condition has stabilized but cannot return to work may be eligible to receive a $6000 voucher for retraining and additional funds from the State of California.

 Death benefits are paid to spouses, children, or other dependents if a work-related injury or illness caused the death of an employee.
 Death benefits are determined by the number of dependents and include burial expenses that do not exceed $10,000.